DejvCodes/Age-Calculator/README.md

 ## Age Calculator App 🧮
 • HTML, CSS and JavaScript 📂 <br>
-• This Age Calculator App will display the exact age in years, months and days. ✅
+• This Age Calculator App will display the exact age in years, months and days. ✅ <br>
 • Responsive Design ✅

 ## Screenshots 📱